Carol Burnett: Early life and education

 Burnett worked as an usherette at the Warner Brothers Theater (now the Hollywood Pacific Theatre).
 When the cinema screened Alfred Hitchcock's Strangers on a Train (1951), having already seen and enjoyed the film, she advised two patrons arriving during the last five minutes of a showing to wait until the beginning of the next showing to avoid spoiling the ending for them, but the couple insisted on being seated.
 The manager observed Burnett not letting the couple in and fired her, stripping the epaulettes from her uniform on the spot.
 Years later in the 1970s after achieving TV stardom, when the Hollywood Chamber of Commerce offered her a star on the Hollywood Walk of Fame, they asked her where she wanted it.
 She replied "Right in front of where the old Warner Brothers Theater was, at Hollywood and Wilcox", which is where it was placed, at 6439 Hollywood Blvd.

 After graduating from Hollywood High School in 1951, Burnett received an anonymous envelope containing $50 for one year's tuition at UCLA, where she initially planned on studying journalism.
 During her first year of college, she switched her focus to theater arts and English, with the goal of becoming a playwright.
 She found she had to take an acting course to enter the playwright program.
 On the subject, she later reflected: "I wasn't really ready to do the acting thing, but I had no choice."
 During her first performance, she got a sudden impulse to speak her lines in a new way.
 "Don't ask me why, but when we were in front of the audience, I suddenly decided I was going to stretch out all my words and my first line came out 'I'm baaaaaaaack!'"
 The audience response moved her deeply:

-They laughed and it felt great.
-All of a sudden, after so much coldness and emptiness in my life, I knew the sensation of all that warmth wrapping around me.
-I had always been a quiet, shy, sad sort of girl and then everything changed for me.
-You spend the rest of your life hoping you'll hear a laugh that great again.